25 February 2011

 -------------------------

-*FYI, the theory and practice of political engineering by all the players in the MICC are explained here and here.
+*FYI, the theory and practice of political engineering by all the players in the MICC are explained Defense Power Games and my June 4, 2002 Statement to Congress.

 Chuck Spinney